mia-platform/documentation/docs/tutorial/rest_api/quick_rest_api.md

  * **Sensitivity**: the sensitivity of the field based on GDPR category.

 ## Define the data schema
-At this point, **you have to create our DB schema** by creating the properties of your CRUD collection.
-In order to do this, you can choose between:
+At this point, **you have to create the DB schema** by creating the properties of your CRUD collection.
+To do this, you can choose between 2 options:
-  - option 1: manually adding the properties,
+  - manually adding the properties;
-  - option 2: importing the properties from a JSON file.
+  - importing the properties from a JSON file.

 ### Option 1: Manually add CRUD collection fields